mxrch/thp_data-scientist/README.md

 https://www.thehackingproject.org

-Fait en pair-programming avec @OwwllMan.
+Made in pair-programming with @OwwllMan.